Carlos Santana: Return to commercial success

-In 2000, Supernatural won nine Grammy Awards (eight for Santana personally), including Album of the Year, Record of the Year for "Smooth", and Song of the Year for Thomas and Itaal Shur.
+In 2000, Supernatural won nine Grammy Awards (eight for Santana personally), including Album of the Year, Record of the Year for "Smooth", and Song of the Year for its writers Thomas and Itaal Shur.
 Santana's acceptance speeches described his feelings about music's place in one's spiritual existence.
-Later that year at the Latin Grammy Awards, he won three awards including Record of the Year.
+Later in the same year at the Latin Grammy Awards, he won three awards including Record of the Year.
 In 2001, Santana's guitar skills were featured in Michael Jackson's song "Whatever Happens" from the album Invincible.

 In 2002, Santana released Shaman, revisiting the Supernatural format of guest artists including Citizen Cope, P.O.D., and Seal.
 Although the album was not the runaway success its predecessor had been, it produced two radio-friendly hits.
-"The Game of Love" featuring Michelle Branch rose to number five on the Billboard Hot 100 and spent many weeks at the top of the Billboard Adult Contemporary chart, and "Why Don't You & I" written by and featuring Chad Kroeger from the group Nickelback (the original and a remix with Alex Band from the group the Calling were combined towards chart performance) which reached number eight on the Billboard Hot 100.
+"The Game of Love" featuring Michelle Branch rose to number five on the Billboard Hot 100 and spent many weeks at the top of the Billboard Adult Contemporary chart, and "Why Don't You & I", written by and featuring Chad Kroeger from the group Nickelback (the original and a remix with Alex Band from the group the Calling were combined towards chart performance), reached number eight on the Billboard Hot 100.
 "The Game of Love" went on to win the Grammy Award for Best Pop Collaboration with Vocals.
 In the same year, he was inducted into the International Latin Music Hall of Fame.

 In early August 2003, Santana was named fifteenth on Rolling Stone magazine's list of the "100 Greatest Guitarists of All Time".
 In 2004, Santana was honored as the Person of the Year by the Latin Recording Academy.

 On April 21, 2005, Santana was honored as a BMI Icon at the 12th annual BMI Latin Awards.
 Santana was the first songwriter designated a BMI Icon at the company's Latin Awards.
-The honor is given to a creator who has been "a unique and indelible influence on generations of music makers."
+The honor is given to a creator who has been "a unique and indelible influence on generations of music makers".

 In 2005, Herbie Hancock approached Santana to collaborate on an album again using the Supernatural formula.
 Possibilities was released on August 30, 2005, featuring Carlos Santana and Angélique Kidjo on "Safiatou".
-Also, in 2005, fellow Latin star Shakira invited Santana to play the soft rock guitar ballad "Illegal" on her second English-language studio album Oral Fixation, Vol. 2.
+Also in 2005, fellow Latin star Shakira invited Santana to play the soft rock guitar ballad "Illegal" on her second English-language studio album Oral Fixation, Vol. 2.